pauljickling/notes/python/django/setup.md

 `python manage.py migrate`

+Create an admin superuser:

+`python manage.py createsuperuser`

+To get a full list of commands available for your django project you can type `python manage.py`

 ### settings.py

 When your project is created it will have a settings.py file that you should immediately open and make some adjustments to.
 Most importantly, if you have a project that you are adding to a public repository you should create a separate JSON file (or whatever you want to use as a config), and add that json file to your .gitignore file.
 Then change your settings.py file to look like this: